BOARD OF DIRECTORS

 - The Company does not have a shareholder rights plan (“poison pill”)

-- The Company maintains stock ownership guidelines for directors and named executive officers requiring stock ownership of three times annual compensation (anticipated to increase to four times in 2021 for directors)
+- The Company maintains stock ownership guidelines for named executive officers and Directors, requiring stock ownership of three times annual compensation for certain named executive officers and four times annual compensation for Directors

 - Time vested stock grants to officers and employees vest over a five-year period to provide long-term alignment